 Every single person at DSV is part of something 75,000 times bigger than themselves

-People are at the core of who we are - the drive, talent, and devotion they bring to the table every day are what make DSV the exciting place it is.
-It’s a dynamic and fast-moving environment with rapid decisions at every level – where ambition meets teamwork in an effort to face challenges, succeed, move forward, and make a difference.
+People are at the core of who we are - the drive, talent and devotion they bring to the table every day are what make DSV the exciting place it is.
+It’s a dynamic and fast-moving environment with rapid decisions at every level – where ambition meets teamwork in an effort to face challenges, succeed, move forward and make a difference.

-At DSV, we believe that having a diverse workforce, where employees can realize their potential based on their different individual backgrounds and thought diversity is a significant advantage that we as a company can leverage upon.
+At DSV, we believe that having a diverse workforce, where employees can realise their potential based on their different individual backgrounds and thought diversity is a significant advantage that we as a company can leverage upon.
 A diverse workforce in an inclusive culture fosters dynamic workplaces and, ultimately, better business decisions.